KnownStormChaser/master-weather-model-list/models/wave_models/regional/norway/arcwam.md

 ## Relationship to other wave products

-### MET Norway's two operational wave systems
+### MET Norway's operational wave portfolio
-MET Norway runs two distinct operational wave systems, both covering Arctic and Nordic waters:
+MET Norway publishes four operational wave products across two distribution channels:

-- **ARCWAM (this entry)** — WAM Cycle 4.7 at 3 km, distributed via Copernicus Marine, with multi-satellite DA, ocean/ice coupling, and 5/10-day forecasts.
-Optimized for the full Arctic including ice-covered waters.
+- **ARCWAM (this entry)** — WAM Cycle 4.7 at 3 km on a polar stereographic grid, Copernicus Marine, multi-satellite DA, ocean/ice coupling, 5/10-day alternating forecasts.
+Registration required.
-- **[MET Norway WW3 (Nordic Seas)](./met-norway-ww3.md)** — WAVEWATCH III at ~4 km, distributed via MET Norway's THREDDS server, no documented DA, 66-hour forecast updated 4× daily.
-Optimized for short-range Nordic marine forecasting with AROME-MEPS coastal forcing.

-These are complementary systems from the same operator, serving different user communities (Copernicus Marine pan-European users vs Norwegian/Nordic operational marine forecast users).
+- **[MyWaveWAM3km](./mywavewam3km.md)** — WAM Cycle 4.7.0 at ~3.34 km on a rotated grid, MET Norway THREDDS, current- and ice-forced, 120/240 h alternating × 2 daily.
+CC BY 4.0, no registration, but only a ~3-day rolling window and no archive.
+- **[WW3 4 km](./met-norway-ww3.md)** — WAVEWATCH III v6.07 at ~4.45 km, Nordic/North/**Baltic** Seas, 66 h × 4 daily, no documented DA.
+MET Norway THREDDS, CC BY 4.0, archive to 2021-07-02.
+- **[MyWaveWAM800m](./mywavewam800m.md)** — WAM Cycle 4.7.0 at ~890 m, five Norwegian coastal domains, MEPS winds and NorKyst v3 currents.
+Nests inside WW3 4 km.
+CC BY 4.0, archive to 2023-03-30.

+**Unresolved: is MyWaveWAM3km the same run as this product?** The two share operator, model core (WAM 4.7), resolution (3 km), spectral discretization (29 frequencies × 36 directions), cycling (2× daily), forecast lengths (120 h / 240 h alternating), 00/12 UTC production with 06/18 UTC bulletin times, ice and current coupling, and a northern bound of ~89.99°N. The most economical explanation is one operational run published on two grids — native rotated via MET Norway, polar stereographic via Copernicus Marine.
+Two things do not match: the southern bound (36.17°N vs 41.12°N here) and the delivered grid dimensions (2379 × 1995 vs 2367 × 2467), though the latter is uninformative across different projections.

+This has not been confirmed with MET Norway. **If the two are the same run, the November 2024 altimetric DA documented in this entry also applies to MyWaveWAM3km**, whose entry currently records DA status as TBD.
+It would also mean the same data is available without registration through MET Norway's THREDDS.
+Until confirmed, both entries stand independently with this overlap flagged in each.

 ### Copernicus Marine regional wave portfolio
 ARCWAM sits alongside the other Copernicus Marine basin-scale regional wave products, each run by a different national institute: